frizatch/MaptimeScratch/WebMapping_201904.md

 Also, we changed the zoom level for the map initialization!
 This gave us a broader view to see more of the fire stations on load.

+Copy and paste these new sections into your *index.html* file.
+If you're using your own data, be sure to change the file names in the appropriate places!
+(Also, if your data is NOT in GeoJSON format already, you can easily convert it in QGIS!)

 Note: The data we're using was pulled from the city of Denver's open data [portal](https://www.denvergov.org/opendata/) as shapefiles and then converted to GeoJSON files using QGIS.

 # What do we need to make them?